 Dear Lord, Jesus Christ, we thank you for all that you provide.

-Please bless the students, faculty and staff of University of Saint Katherine today.
+Please bless the students, faculty, and staff of the University of Saint Katherine today.

 Please give us all strength, patience, and the love we need to honor You, one another, and the mission of this Holy University.